 What is AWS Lambda?

 AWS Lambda is serverless compute service offered by Amazon Web Services.
 It lets you run the code without provisioning the servers in advance.
-The code which users run on AWS Lambda are called functions.
-Each functions runs in a self contained environment and uses a runtime defined by the user.
+The code which users run on AWS Lambda is called functions.
+Each function runs in a self-contained environment and uses a runtime defined by the user.
 The concept of serverless means not needing to provision the servers while running your code.
-Users can upload there code and select the runtime they want to use to run the code, AWS Lambda will take care of all the other stuff.
+Users can upload their code and select the runtime they want to use to run the code, AWS Lambda will take care of all the other stuff.
 Users will pay for what they use.

 Why do I need AWS Lambda?

 AWS Lambda is an essential part of the serverless architecture.
 If you want to use serverless architectures and don't want the headache of maintaining servers, AWS Lambda empowers you to run your code without worrying about much.
 There are many runtimes supported by it and many more will come in future.
 There are some use cases for which AWS Lambda is a good option but with some use cases, you might want to choose something else.

 What are the use cases for AWS Lambda?

 AWS Lambda works best when there are events to process.
 Following are some good use cases for AWS Lambda: